Questions swirl around Museum of the Bible before grand opening

 When the Museum of the Bible throws open its Book of Genesis-inscribed doors Friday, visitors will get to glimpse verified biblical antiquities — as well as objects that remain shrouded in issues of authenticity.

-The much-anticipated opening — seven years in the making — also comes as Egyptian authorities say they're still investigating the legal ownership of artifacts obtained by Hobby Lobby, the crafts giant whose billionaire president Steve Green founded the Washington-based museum spotlighting the sacred scripture.
+The much-anticipated opening — seven years in the making — also comes as Egyptian authorities say they're still investigating the legal ownership of artifacts obtained by Hobby Lobby, the crafts giant whose billionaire president Steve Green founded the Washington, D.C.-based museum spotlighting the sacred scripture.

 What items the Museum of the Bible plans to permanently display and what accounts for its holdings is just some of the questions surrounding the $500 million high-tech facility, which has biblical scholars and specialists eager to know what's inside — and what's not.